CNES/demcompare/README.md

 CARS-MESH is a library to do 3D Surface reconstruction with texture and classification from remote sensing photogrammetric point cloud.

 This tool is part of 3D CNES tools around [CARS](https://github.com/cnes/cars) but can be run independently.
-CARS can be used to generate input point clouds from stereo images to be "meshed" by cars-mesh.
+CARS can be used to generate input point clouds from stereo images.

 CARS-MESH depends heavily on [open3D](http://www.open3d.org/) toolbox.